TroelsMortensen/CodeLabs/Tutorials/EfcSetupIntro/009 1-1 relationships.md

 ### Add DbSets

 Now, let's add the DbSets to the `BookContext` class.\
-I update the class this:
+I update the class to this:

 ```csharp
 public class AppContext : DbContext